Program overview

 The Bachelor of Applied Science in Civil Engineering is designed to equip students with the essential skills and knowledge required to address the infrastructure needs of society.
 This program emphasizes the importance of sustainable solutions for both natural and built environments, covering a wide range of topics from buildings and roads to critical infrastructure like pipelines and sewage systems.
-Students will engage in hands-on learning experiences that prepare them for real-world challenges in civil engineering.
+Students will engage in hands-on learning experiences that prepare them for real-world challenges in civil engineering, ensuring they are well-prepared to contribute to the development and maintenance of vital infrastructure.

 The Bachelor of Applied Science in Civil Engineering program is structured to provide a comprehensive education over a period of four years.
 The program includes: